sburre1/FeatureRequests/README.md

     3.)
 Run the following command to install requests: sudo easy_install requests

     4.)
 Run test cases:  nosetests --verbosity=2 test_feature_requests.py

+    NOTE: The python script MUST be running for the tests to pass!

 Viewing the Database manually:
 ------------------------------------------